-- We have in place an Online Safety Policy equipped to deal with a widening range of issues associated with technology. - That we understand the need to identify trends and patterns regarding Children Missing from Education (CME) and to respond to / refer where required. - That we notify Children's Social Care if there is an unexplained absence of a pupil who is the subject of a Child Protection Plan. - That we notify Children's Social Care if it is thought or known that a child or young person may be privately Fostered. - Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school's website. - That all relevant safeguarding policies are reviewed on a regular basis (safeguarding policy should be annually) and that all legislative changes as well as changes to mandatory national guidance and local processes are reflected within the relevant policies and procedures within school.
+- We have in place an Online Safety Policy equipped to deal with a widening range of issues associated with technology. - That as a school we are making the link between mental health and safeguarding - That we understand the need to identify trends and patterns regarding Children Missing from Education (CME) and to respond to / refer where required. - That we notify Children's Social Care if there is an unexplained absence of a pupil who is the subject of a Child Protection Plan. - That we notify Children's Social Care if it is thought or known that a child or young person may be privately Fostered. - Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school's website. - That all relevant safeguarding policies are reviewed on a regular basis (safeguarding policy should be annually) and that all legislative changes as well as changes to mandatory national guidance and local processes are reflected within the relevant policies and procedures within school.
+This includes the introduction of the new mandatory Relationship, Sex and Health Education curriculum.